College Students & Young Adults

 College students and young adults are at a critical time of life, when the pressures are extremely high.
 But it's also a time of great opportunity, because starting off on the right foot at a young age can save you a lot of trouble later down the road.
 In your personal life, it's about finding and building your individual identity and achieving healthy relationships and intimacy with others.
 Professionally, it's about making sure you're on the right career path.
 These major challenges, coming right at the start of life, can create a lot of stress, pressure, complexity, confusion, depression and anxiety.

 Having a good guide and consultant to help with clarity, direction, and encouragement can be invaluable at this time.
 I'm Erik Edler LMFT, and I'm here to be of help.
-I'll be resuming in-person sessions starting June 2021, though for the time being, I'm seeing all my clients by video.
-I'll continue seeing my non-local California clients by video even after I'm seeing people back in the office.
+I am able to meet with local clients in person, but I continue to see many clients by video as well.
+Let me know what you prefer and we can talk about our options.
+In addition, I can see clients from any part of California by video.
 Please feel free to call or email with any questions you might have, at 805-868-0767 or [email protected], or use the form at the bottom of this page.

 The great psychologist Erick Erickson explained how psychological growth can be divided into developmental stages that start in childhood and continue through to the end of our lives.
 In your teens, 20's and 30's, the main developmental stages are known as Identity vs. Role Confusion and Intimacy vs. Isolation.